RockefellerArchiveCenter/ursa_major/README.md

 Bags are discovered and processed on a regular basis when the `BagStore` cron job is run or when a POST request is sent to the `bagdiscovery` endpoint.
 If the files for a bag do not exist (or are in the process of being transferred) that bag is skipped until the next time the routine is run.

-Bag Discovery consists of the following steps (the `BagProcessor` class):
+Bag Discovery consists of the following steps (the `BagDiscovery` class):
 - Checking to see if the files for the bag are in the landing directory
 - "Unpacking" the bag files and saving the metadata to the Bag object
 - Moving bag to the storage directory and updating the `bag_path` field